Virtual Machines

 3. Select a Network

 Assign the VM to a WAN (public) or LAN (private) network.
-Each network interface (NIC) is assigned a static IP address from the chosen network's address pool.
-The IP remains assigned to the VM for its entire lifetime.
+Each network interface (NIC) is assigned a static IP address from the chosen network's address pool (Xelon VMs do not use DHCP on this path).
+The IP stays bound to the VM while the NIC is attached, but it is not permanent: removing the NIC, releasing the IP, or deleting the VM returns the address to the network pool.
 You can add additional NICs after creation to connect the VM to multiple networks.

 4. Add SSH Keys (Optional)

-For Linux-based VMs, you can attach one or more SSH public keys during creation.
-These keys are injected into the VM's authorized_keys file, enabling passwordless authentication.
+For Linux-based VMs, you can attach a single SSH public key during creation (chosen from your saved keys, or by adding a new key at that step).
+The selected key is appended to the VM's authorized_keys file, enabling passwordless authentication.
+To use additional keys, add them afterward from the VM's SSH Keys tab.
 See Console & SSH Keys for SSH key management.

 5. Hotplug (Optional)